SEASON: November rains and spring snowmelt

 After Rooster Tail the river calms down a notch to class IV and the rest of the run can be boat scouted.
 The main hazards are occasional trees and a few rapids that contain some significant holes.

-The next major rapid is El Nino which starts shortly after the confluence with Silver Creek which enters from river right.
+The next major rapid is El Nino.
+You will know you are getting near when you pass under a one-lane private bridge and several cabins.
+The rapid begins shortly after the confluence of Silver Creek which enters from river right.
 El Nino can be easily scouted from the road and the typical route hugs river left along the road.
-There is a great surfing wave at the bottom of El Nino on river right.
+A great surfing wave awaits at the bottom of El Nino on river right.

 After El Nino, the river picks up a notch in power although the rapids don't get any more difficult.
-There are three rapids with some big but mostly friendly holes called the Minefield.
-Potential takeouts begin to appear on river left and most use the access at Trout Creek.
+Three rapids with some big, but mostly friendly, holes called the Minefield are the highlight of this section.
+With the road washed out, most will utilize the take-out at the end of the road.
+Traditionally, boaters often continued down to the Trout Creek confluence.

 Boaters who want to make a longer day or those who want to put-in here for a less challenging class III run can continue from Trout Creek down to Index or even on to the South Fork confluence for another six miles of whitewater (use caution and check in with locals for current beta as there have been log jams in this section requiring a portage).
 On this stretch, the Index Bridge is one potential access point that is also a put-in for those running the main stem of the Skykomish.
 Below the bridge, the river continues for another mile and a half with more good class II and III rapids, including Llama Ledges, before joining with the South Fork Skykomish.